 I stared at him sullenly when they danced The Hustle in the living room.

-I started at him sullenly when he brought over all of his strange-smelling things and put them in my mom's room.
-I crawled into his closet, inspecting his shiny, pointy shoes.
-I opened drawers I wasn't supposed to, and I turned over all his gold chains and rings, his dog tags from the National Guard.
+I started at him sullenly when he brought his strange-smelling things and put them in my mom's room.
+I crawled into his closet, inspecting shiny pointy shoes.
+I opened drawers I wasn't supposed to, and I turned over gold chains and rings, dog tags from the National Guard.
 I was especially captivated by the tiger eye pinky ring, which he didn't wear by then because he had started to work as a house painter and contractor.
-He still had the Italian shoes and clothes, but during the day he wore paint-spattered jeans and what my mother called "Guinea shirts."
+He kept the Italian shoes and clothes, but now he wore paint-spattered jeans and what my mother called "Guinea shirts."
 You may know this garment as a "wife beater," but I wouldn't hear that term for another 30 years yet.
-They had another kid, my brother Michael, when I was almost four.
+My brother Michael was born.

 I'd like to say that things leveled out to more or less normal at some point.